Other Seabirds of The Petrel Station

 The sweet Little Shag is sometimes encountered in the harbour, either roosting or hunting for fish.

-Known as Little Cormorant in other parts of the world.
+Also know as Little Pied Shag, or Little Cormorant in other parts of the world.

 Yet to be seen…